mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 >
 > * You must perform the [Email configuration](#configure-email-settings), [Push configuration](../configuration/push-configuration.md) and [SMS configuration](../configuration/sms-configuration.md) steps before creating channel surfaces.

-Once channel surfaces have been configured, you will be able to select them when creating messages from the **[!UICONTROL Channel surfaces]** list.
+Once channel surfaces have been configured, you will be able to select them when creating messages from a journey.

 ➡️ [Learn how to create and use email surfaces in this video](#video-presets)